-If your child starts to experience common allergy symptoms like sneezing, itchy eyes or a runny nose after spending time around pets and other animals, he or she may have an animal allergy.
+If your child starts to experience common allergy symptoms like sneezing, itchy eyes, runny nose, coughing, wheezing or itchy skin after spending time around pets and other animals, he or she may have an animal allergy.
 For some children, allergy symptoms may even occur when an animal is not present.
 Animal dander on clothing, bedding, toys or furniture may trigger a reaction.

 Dander (very small skin scales from the animal) is usually the cause of animal allergy.
 In some cases, the proteins contained in animal saliva or urine may also cause allergy symptoms.
 While animal hair does not directly cause an allergy, it can collect dust, pollens and spores and can also be an irritant.